The Scott brothers share their best tips & advice for staying healthy this year

 Jonathan says that 2020 turned him into a more passionate advocate on issues he cares about, like environmental sustainability—but he had to acknowledge his limits.
 “I felt like I had to know everything going on, all the time,” he says.
 “It’s important to know what’s happening, but, of course, there has to be a limit.
 I’m more focused now on a few key issues, while supporting others who might have different passions.”
 Drew also is focusing on how to put more good into the world this year.
 “That means less time doom-scrolling and more time making plans and taking action,” he notes.

-If better sleep tops your list of goals for 2021, start with how you start your day.
+If better sleep tops your list of goals for the new year, begin with how you start your day.
 Rethink your sleep schedule with these tips.

 Morning wake-up call